meetric1/gmod_shader_guide/README.md

 Then, take a look at `example5_ps2x.hlsl`.
 Feel free to make your own changes.

 > [!TIP]
-> If you look at the vmt, you will notice `$cull 1`.
+> If you look at the vmt, you will notice the `$cull` flag being set to 1.
 This is because by default, the shader renders on both sides.
 Set it to 0 and see what happens!

+> [!TIP]
+> For performance reasons, it is generally a good idea to keep as many calculations as possible within the vertex shader, because the pixel shader runs a lot more than the vertex shader.

 # [Example 6] - Vertex Shader Constants

 > [!NOTE]
 > **FOR THIS EXAMPLE, PLEASE LOAD INTO** `gm_construct`, **AS IT IS THE MAP THESE VISUALS ARE BASED AROUND**.

-How to get data into vertex shader
+(MEME)

+The source code for `screenspace_general` does not specify any custom constants we can use to input data into the vertex shader.

+In order to get metadata into our vertex shader, we are going to need to sneak it in through existing constants, since there aren't any explicitly defined.\
+This is pretty hacky, but I'm not aware of any other way, so for now I'm just going to document what I know.

+I've seen people use fog data the projection matrix, but for our case I am going to use the ambient cube.

+I have chosen to do this, as it is pretty versatile and allows for 6 custom inputs.\
+If there is another, cleaner technique, please make an issue or pull request to this repository so it can be documented!

+Once you view `shader_example 6`, open `example6_vs2x.hlsl` and `gmod_shader_guide/lua/autorun/client/shader_examples.lua` to get an understanding of how this works.

 # [Example 7] - Rendertargets
 MRT